Islam in Uganda

-Uganda is an overwhelmingly Christian majority country, with Islam being the second most widely professed faith.
-According to the 2013 National Census, Islam in Uganda was practised by 13.7 percent of the population.
-The Pew Research Center in 2014, however, estimated that 11.5 percent of Ugandans were Muslim, compared to 35.2 percent of Tanzanians, 9.7 percent of Kenyans, 6.2 percent of South Sudanese, 2.8 percent of Burundians, and 1.8 percent of Rwandans.
+Islam in Uganda is the second largest religion in the country behind Christianity.
+Islam is practised by 14 percent of the population.
+The Pew Research Center in 2014, however, estimated that 11.5 percent of Ugandans were Muslim.
 The vast majority of Muslims in Uganda are Sunni.
 Small Shia and Ahmadi minorities are also present.

 The Iganga District in the east of Uganda had the highest percentage of Muslims according to a 2009 published report.